datavadoz/gcp-de/README.md

     - `Table` contains data and it has schema
     - `Job` is operation that is performed on BQ resources (load, query, extract, copy)

+- When perform a query on a specific table for the first time, BQ will scan the actual data.
+Then, the result will be stored in a temporary table which is expired after 24 hours.
+The next run with the same query on the same table will return the the result of that temporary table instead of scanning the whole table.

 ### When BigQuery should be used
 - When workload is analytical
 - Large data volume